 "Look!
 Could you help me one thing?
-As the Lord Buddha who came to this earth had already passed away to Nirvana, I can see only the Dhammakaya.
-It is too late to see his physical body.
-May you use your own power to disguise yourself to be the Lord Buddha altogether with His other proper manners and also both of His leading disciples at this time." (an excerpt from Pathomsombhodigata by Somdet Krompraparamanuchitchinoros, $3^{rd}$ Edition, page 519.)
+As the Lord Buddha who came to this earth had already passed Nirvana, I to can see only Dhammakaya.
+It is too late to see his physical May you use your own power to disguise yourself to be the Lord Buddha altogether with His other proper manners and also both of His leading time." (an disciples this at excerpt from Pathomsombhodigata Somdet bv Krompraparamanuchitchinoros, 3rd Edition, 519.)